J.B. Rose & Company

 The Centaur Company

 The J.B.
 Rose Company was another offshoot of the Demas Barnes drug empire.
 It was set up in 1872, with Charles H. Fletcher as a principal.
 The major products were Centaur Liniment and Castoria.
 Private die stamps were issued in two denominations, all of which were issued in black from November of 1872 until November of 1877 in the case of the two-cent and April of 1873 for the four-cent.
-1,032,500 of the one-cent denomination were issued on silk paper, and 211,330 on pink and watermarked papers.
+1,032,500 of the two-cent denomination were issued on silk paper, and 211,330 on pink and watermarked papers.
 This one is on silk paper.

 11,250 of the four-cent stamps were printed, all on silk paper.